desktop 🠖 tutorials

 Prerequisites:

-• Have a working installation of R studio, or similar, in order to enter commands.
+In order to follow along with this tutorial you should: (1) Have an understanding of the R environment.
+(2) Have a working installation of R studio, or similar, in order to enter commands.

 Duration:

-30 mins
+30 minutes

 This tutorial provides basic examples of import and analysis in R using data from the Network Canvas software.
 The example will use simulated data from the following network canvas protocol file which can be opened in the Network Canvas Interviewer or Architect apps.
 The data used in this tutorial can also be found here.